 The Radiant's 20k/20k Laminate and Spylon fabric with a DWR coating seem to repel water well, and the jacket kept us dry.
 We suspect that after the DWR wears off it will become more absorbent than repellant.
-We prefer Gore-Tex for water repellency, like on the protective Patagonia Primo Down - Women's and the Arc'teryx Andessa.
+We prefer Gore-Tex for water repellency, like on the Arc'teryx Andessa.
 We did not notice any drafts through the zippers, and the strange inner collar kept drafts out from that direction as well.

 We think the Radiant's hood design is lacking.
 It does not fully cover a helmet and has difficulty staying on when we pulled it up.
 We also had a hard time using the hood's drawcords with gloves on.
 This hood is removable.
 Our favorite hood is on the Arc'Teryx Sentinel - Women's.

 The Spyder Radiant has little ventilation to speak of, with no pit-zips.
 Thankfully it has synthetic insulation which breathes a little bit.
 The jacket with the best ventilation is the Patagonia Untracked - Women's shell jacket.